It’s a new year and there’s a new vision for Canada; a future that includes putting a price on carbon in a bid to reduce GHG emissions.

 What opportunities are there for job growth?

-With the significant planned federal investment, and with an increase in businesses trying to actively reduce their carbon footprint, there are opportunities for job creation, and for environmental professionals to branch out into new and expanding areas of employment.
+With significant planned federal investment, and with an increase in businesses trying to actively reduce their carbon footprint, there are opportunities for job creation, and for environmental professionals to branch out into new and expanding areas of employment.

 It’s anticipated that many environmental professionals will engage in climate-change-related activities within the scope of their role.
 There are already environmental jobs that deal with GHGs, carbon pricing/offset, and climate change.